stride3d/stride-website/posts/2025-12-21-investigating-spirv-for-the-shader-system-part-3.md

 ```

-Of course this implementation is lacking for the sake of simplicity, I leave the details to those who want to implement it themselves!

 We can derive this integer parser into a float parser quite easily, each language has its own rules of writing floating point numbers and it's up to the author of the language to decide which one is best.